ComfyLiving

 (Docebo)

-According to a study conducted by IBM, e-learning not only increases productivity—the study also found that employees were more likely to build skills to further their careers.
+According to a study conducted by IBM, e-learning not only increases productivity, but it also helps employees to build skills to further their careers.

 (Docebo)